NStefan002/speedtyper.nvim/README.md

-    sentence_mode = false, -- if true, whole sentences will be used custom_text_file = nil, -- provide a path to file that contains your custom text (if this is not nil, language option will be ignored) randomize = false, -- randomize words from custom_text_file game_modes = { -- prefered settings for different game modes -- type until time expires
+    sentence_mode = false, -- if true, whole sentences will be used custom_text_file = nil, -- provide a path to file that contains your custom text (if this is not nil, language option will be ignored) randomize = false, -- randomize words from custom_text_file final_words_typed_wpm = false, -- if set to true calculate wpm using the final words typed -- if set to false WPM is estimated by dividing the number of typed characters by 5 game_modes = { -- prefered settings for different game modes -- type until time expires
         countdown = {